django-auth-ldap/django-auth-ldap/docs/index.rst

 Default: ``None``

-The distinguished name of a group that a user must belong to in order to successfully authenticate.
+The distinguished name of a group; authentication will fail for any user that does not belong to this group.

 .. _AUTH_LDAP_SERVER_URI: